semarie/sysclean/README.md

 > With ignored.
 > **sysclean**
-> will not exclude filenames normally ignored using
+> will include filenames that are ignored by default, using
 > */etc/sysclean.ignore*.

 # ENVIRONMENT